dilininisansala/Jenkins_with_parameterization/README.md

 # Additional Tips
 Test Reporting: You can use plugins like JUnit or Allure for reporting test results in Jenkins.

-With these setups, you now have an automated and parameterized Jenkins job for running tests across different environments and configurations.
+With this setup, you now have an automated and parameterized Jenkins job for running tests across different environments and configurations.